-An applicant for Units may have the right to cancel his application in which case he will be sent a cancellation notice by the Manager and may then cancel his application at any time during the 14 days after the date on which he receives a cancellation notice from the Manager.
-If an applicant decides to cancel the contract, and the value of the investment has fallen at the time the Manager receives the completed cancellation notice, he will not receive a full refund as an amount equal to any fall in value will be deducted from the sum originally invested.
+An applicant for Units may have the right to cancel their application in which case they will be sent a cancellation notice by the Manager and may then cancel their application at any time during the 14 days after the date on which they receive a cancellation notice from the Manager.
+If an applicant decides to cancel the contract, and the value of the investment has fallen at the time the Manager receives the completed cancellation notice, they will not receive a full refund as an amount equal to any fall in value will be deducted from the sum originally invested.